 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Pancreatic liposarcoma is a rare tumor.
-We report a case of a 28-year-old female with a huge dedifferentiated liposarcoma in the pancreatic tail 28.0 cm × 19.0 cm × 8.0 cm in size with a yellow and white fish-like incisal surface.
+We report a case of a 28-year-old female with a huge dedifferentiated liposarcoma in the pancreatic tail, 28.0 cm × 19.0 cm × 8.0 cm in size, with a yellow and white fish-like incisal surface.
 According to a literature review, this is the seventh case of pancreatic liposarcoma reported in the English literature and the third case of dedifferentiated liposarcoma.
-Furthermore, this case had a largest primary tumor volume, and a primary pancreatic liposarcoma was diagnosed based on sufficient evidence.
-The patient was treated with surgery, but declined postoperative chemotherapy.
+Furthermore, this case had the largest primary tumor volume, and a primary pancreatic liposarcoma was diagnosed based on sufficient evidence.
+The patient was treated with surgery but declined postoperative chemotherapy.
 She was well at the 26-mo follow-up, without relapse.

 Liu Z, Fan WF, Li GC, Long J, Xu YH, Ma G. Huge primary dedifferentiated pancreatic liposarcoma mimicking carcinosarcoma in a young female: A case report.
 World J Clin Cases 2019; In press